-MSc Modern South Asian Studies students are required to take the Oxford on-line plagiarism test available via Canvas and submit the completed certificate by email to the Course Administrator by the end of noughth week of Michaelmas Term (Friday 11 October).
+MSc Modern South Asian Studies students are required to take the Oxford on-line plagiarism test (see 2.
+Below) and submit the completed certificate by email to the Course Administrator by the end of noughth week of Michaelmas term (Friday 8 October).